Positivity of the CM line bundle for families of K-stable klt Fano varieties: Semi-positivity

 \end{proof}

 \begin{proof}[Proof of \autoref{thm:semi_positivity_curve}] As both the consequences and the conditions of the theorem are invariant under base-extension to another algebraically closed field, we may assume that $k$ is uncountable.
-In particular, the very general geometric fibers show up also amongst closed fibers.
+In particular, whenever a property is true for very general geometric fibers, it is also true for some closed fibers.
+That is, by removing countably many proper closed sets from a variety over $k$, there are some closed points left.
+The reason is the following: by cutting down with hyperplanes, this statement can be reduced to curves, where it is true because removing countably many closed points from a curve over an uncountable field leaves uncountably many points of the curve intact.

 First, according to \autoref{lem:reducing_reduced_fibers} we may assume that all fibers of $f$ are reduced.
 This is to guarantee that the $m$-times iterated fiber product $X^{(m)}$ is normal for any integer $m>0$, according to \autoref{lem:normal_stable_pullback_fiber_product}.